Cambridge Healthtech Institute’s Second Annual

 2:25 Novel Technologies in Immuno/Oncology Trials and Their Impact on Therapeutic Development

-Dan Tierno, Associate Director, Global
+Dan Tierno, Associate Director, Project

-The bridge between novel technologies and their application in Immuno/Oncology therapeutic development is stronger than ever, with intense collaboration between regulatory authorities, academia and industry shaping the Immuno/Oncology development landscape
+The bridge between novel technologies and their application in Immuno/Oncology therapeutic development is stronger than ever, with intense collaboration between regulatory authorities, academia and industry shaping the Immuno/Oncology development

-for today and tomorrow.
+landscape for today and tomorrow.
 This presentation will focus on technologies presently in use as well as a look into what to expect from technological applications in Immuno/Oncology therapeutic development.

 2:55 PANEL DISCUSSION: Competing Against Goliath – How David Runs Clinical Trials

-Moderator: Martin Lehr, CEO, Context
+Moderator: Martin Lehr, CEO,

 Oncology clinical trials are challenging – from patient enrollment, to managing complex comorbidities, to financing.
 This panel discussion will have you learn from the best on how to navigate the oncology space.